 The contractor will be required to obtain a complete financial audit by an independent Certified Public Accountant, according to generally accepted accounting standards, when the contract amount is equal to or greater than \$150,000.00 annually.
-A copy of the completed audit covering funds expended from each State fiscal year must be submitted to the Anchorage Correctional Complex - West, Classification Unit, Attention Contract Oversight Officer, 1300 E. 4th Avenue, Anchorage, Alaska 99501, by no later than (90) days following the end of the Contractors fiscal year end.
+A copy of the completed audit covering funds expended from each State fiscal year must be submitted to the Contract Oversight Officer Brann Wade, Division of Institutions, 1300 East 4th Avenue, Anchorage, Alaska 99501 by no later than (90) days following the end of the Contractors fiscal year end.
 In the event that the contractor's fiscal year differs from the State fiscal year, an extension may be granted by the Director of Institutions or designee upon submission of a written request by the contractor prior to the audit deadline.